AgileBIM/FabCOD/docs/wiki/ARRAY-Object.md

 New ARRAY([NumberOfItems: NUMBER])
 #### Arguments
 - **NumberOfItems** as Optional: NUMBER
-  - Remarks: Optional Number of items to initialize Array Object to hold.
+  - Remarks: Optional Number of items to initialize the Array Object to hold.
 ## Properties
 The following items are accessed from the base object by a dot notation
 ### Property: Count
 Get/Set the Number of elements in the array of the ARRAY Object.

-If changed, new elements are set to NULL/False
+If changed, new elements are set to NULL/False.
 ##### Returns
 NUMBER
 ## Methods